-Although patients undergo rhinoplasty with the expectation to improve their appearance, sometimes, a less than desirable outcome can occur.
-There are a wide variety of reasons that may cause a patient to be displeased with a previous rhinoplasty procedure completed by another physician.
-As an internationally recognized expert in revision rhinoplasty, Houston facial plastic surgeon, Dr. Russell Kridel, can help correct these issues.
+Although patients undergo rhinoplasty with the expectation to improve their appearance, sometimes, a less-than-desirable outcome can occur.
+A wide variety of reasons may cause a patient to be displeased with a previous rhinoplasty procedure completed by another physician.
+As internationally recognized experts in revision rhinoplasty, Houston facial plastic surgeons Dr. Russell Kridel and Dr. Sean Delaney, can help correct these issues.
 Referred to as “THE Nose Doc” around the U.S., patients, including other doctors and their family members, come to Houston from around the world to have revision rhinoplasty by Dr. Kridel.
-He is known for his outstanding surgical skill, expertise, and experience specifically in revision rhinoplasty.
+Dr. Sean Delaney previously trained under Dr. Kridel and has extensive experience in revision nasal surgery.
+Together, they are known for their outstanding surgical skill, expertise, and experience in revision rhinoplasty.

 General Rhinoplasty Info